Sports Coach Logo Sports Coach Training Principles Fitness Components

 Practice, Practice, Practice

-If you want to be the best shooter, you do not have to work on your shooting.
+You do not have to work on your shooting to be the best shooter.
 You must work on your overall game.
-If you're going to shoot like Steph Curry, you have to put hours of practice into your game.
-Curry did not become one of the greatest shooters overnight, and he spent hours as a youngster running drills to improve his shooting, and gradually his game came together.
+If you're going to shoot like Steph Curry, you must put hours of practice into your game.
+Curry did not become one of the greatest shooters overnight.
+As a youngster, he spent hours running drills to improve his shooting, and gradually, his game came together.

 By working on your shooting alone, you will become a one-dimensional player, and the team will know you will shoot because you cannot do much else.
-If you practice your dribbling skills and passing ability, then the defensive players against you will not predict what you are going to do.
+If you practice your dribbling skills and passing ability, the defensive players against you will not predict your actions.
 They will have to wait for you to make a move.

-This will give you additional time to work the shot you want before executing.
-Being one of the greatest, if not the best shooter of all time means that defensive players are wary of Curry shooting the ball.
+It will give you additional time to work the shot you want before executing.
+Being one of the greatest, if not the best, shooters of all time means that defensive players are wary of Curry shooting the ball.
 However, because they also have to worry about him passing or dribbling with the ball, they cannot concentrate on the shot too much, allowing Curry the split seconds he needs to make a shot.

 Three-Point Shooting

-Three-point shooting is the one area of the game that all young kids want to be good at, and it is also the hardest part of the game to master.
-The best way to improve your three-point shooting is to watch the experts and focus on the detail of the shot, rather than just watching the ball hit the basket.
+Three-point shooting is the one area of the game that all young kids want to be good at, and it is also the most challenging part of the game to master.
+The best way to improve your three-point shooting is to watch the experts and focus on the detail of the shot rather than just watching the ball hit the basket.

-Steph Curry is a great shooter from beyond the arc, and this is because he has perfected his entire shot movement to perform at that level.
+Steph Curry is a great shooter from beyond the arc because he has perfected his entire shot movement to perform at that level.
 He is precise when it comes to getting set in the shot position.
 He executes the jump perfectly and follows through with a solid landing to end the shot correctly.
 All this together, not just his ability to use his hands correctly, makes him one of the most feared three-point shooters in the game.

 Repetition and Balance

-There are two key areas when it comes to scoring three-point shots successfully: repetition and balance.
-Many people think that the key to shooting well is all in the hands, but it is the positioning of your feet that starts everything off.
-When it comes to balance, this is where Curry sets himself apart from a lot of other shooters.
+There are two key areas when scoring three-point shots successfully: repetition and balance.
+Many people think that the key to shooting well is all in the hands, but the positioning of your feet starts everything off.
+When it comes to balance, Curry sets himself apart from many other shooters.

-If you want to shoot like Steph Curry, then positioning your feet, so they are square to the basket is the most important pre-shot move that you have to make.
-This is the move that Curry has perfected over the years and is a huge reason he is successful when throwing for three.
-After squaring up his feet, you will then notice that Curry bends his knees while keeping his torso up straight.
-This will keep him balanced during the shot, so he does not have to worry about anything other than releasing the ball.
-In his upper body, Curry will tuck his elbow, which acts as a balancing technique similar to him bending his knees for lower body balance.
+If you want to shoot like Steph Curry, positioning your feet so they are square to the basket is the most critical pre-shot move you have to make.
+It is the move that Curry has perfected over the years and is a huge reason he is successful when throwing for three.
+After squaring his feet, you will notice that Curry bends his knees while keeping his torso up straight.
+It will keep him balanced during the shot, so he does not have to worry about anything other than releasing the ball.
+Curry will tuck his elbow in his upper body, a balancing technique similar to bending his knees for lower body balance.

 The final part of the shot is the follow-through.
-The follow-through ensures that everything is repetitive and everything runs smooth.
-That is a motto many NBA players have, and you will notice that the best players in the game all look the same when they are shooting, every time, whether the ball goes in or not.
+The follow-through ensures that everything is repetitive and runs smoothly.
+Many NBA players have this motto, and you will notice that the best players in the game all look the same when they are shooting every time, whether the ball goes in or not.

 Three-Point Drill

-You can set yourself a shooting drill up to practice your three-point shooting, and the constant repetitive practice is similar to how Steph Curry started when he wanted to practice shooting.
-Do not try and add anything into the drill.
-Keep it simple and repetitive because this is how you develop your technique.
-Take a look at the simple steps below and try and set yourself up a drill similar to this:
+You can set yourself up a shooting drill to practice your three-point shooting, and the constant repetitive practice is similar to how Steph Curry started when he wanted to practice shooting.
+Do not try to add anything to the drill.
+Please keep it simple and repetitive because this is how you develop your technique.
+Take a look at the simple steps below and try to set yourself up a drill similar to this:

 • Find a spot on the court where you would like to shoot three-pointers.
 Look for somewhere you often find yourself when you are playing a game.
 It means you do not have to work as hard to get into that position in an actual situation.